dracoon/dracoon-csharp-sdk/README.md

 ## Contribution

 If you would like to contribute code, fork the repository and send a pull request.
-We don't use the GitHub Flow, so please create a feature branch of the develop branch and make your changes there.
+We don't use the GitHub Flow, so please create a feature branch of the main branch and make your changes there.

 ## Copyright and License